Disconnect24/Disconnect24-Bot/README.md

 3. Generate a package.json file by running `npm init`, everything can be set to your preference; except the entry point must be `bot.js`.
 4. Install discord.js by running `npm install --save discord.js`.
 5. Run `start.bat`!

+Please note, if you decide to not use Nodemon, you will need to update `start.bat` to run `node bot.js` rather than `nodemon bot.js`.